ray-project/ray/doc/source/ray-contribute/writing-code-snippets.rst

 When is it okay to not test an example?
 =======================================

-You don't need to test examples that require GPUs, or examples that depend on external systems like Weights and Biases.
+You don't need to test examples that depend on external systems like Weights and Biases.

 Skipping *doctest-style* examples
 =================================